 One SNP , M269, which if positive, defines the R1b1a2 haplogroup - (was R1b1b2 and before that, R1b1c) and can be called R-M269.
 It has been estimated that perhaps 80% of R1b falls into this grouping.
 It can, however, be further divided into various "clusters".

 Some clusters that have been identified by STR variations include Scots, Frisian, North West Irish and South Irish, denoting the geographical area that is ancestral for present day holders of similar haplotypes.
 The genotyping companies are now offering SNP testing and results are coming in that are helping to relate the STR groupings to SNP markers.
-For instance, M222+ is carried by those that are in the NW Irish haplogroup and is presently called R1b1a2a1a1b4b or R-M222.
+For instance, M222+ is carried by those that are in the NW Irish haplogroup and is presently called R-M222.
 As the name suggests, this group has its ancestral home in the far North West counties of Ireland.

 In April 2006, researcher Dr Ken Nordtvedt, identified another small grouping where the ancestral geographical area appeared to be predominately Irish, but the haplogroup was quite different from NWIrish and South Irish.
 As the third STR defined Irish grouping, it has been given the name 'Irish Type III' and its distinctive markers where it differs from AMH are:

 Some variation from these values can and does occur but two that almost always have the modal values are DYS459 = 8,9 and DYS463 = 25.
 It should be noted that Ysearch database has (at 1 March 2010) been brought into line with FTDNA and Ancestry.
 NO LONGER does two (2) need to be subtracted from the FTDNA and Ancestry DYS463 result before posting to Ysearch.
 Reference: FTDNA email 27 February 2010.